nvda-es/devguides_translation/original_docs/Connect.md

 You can also visit [the homepage](https://nvda.groups.io/g/nvda) of the users' email list where you can subscribe, search and read list archives.

+### English language Facebook group
+A community created group on Facebook for discussion of anything related to NVDA: https://www.facebook.com/groups/nvdaforum/

 ### Resources for specific languages
 Since the creation of NVDA, the community has created a number of independent websites, blogs and mailing lists to discuss all issues related to NVDA in their native languages.
 The following list shows those web resources in alphabetical order.